SamSherrill/games-comparison/current-dev-plans.md

 ## To Do During Next Pairing Session:

+- Figure out how to get the buttons on AboutUs to link to the corresponding websites using the Button component we created, instead of Bootstrap buttons.

 - *Warnings in VSCode terminal*

 **NEW BUG: Glowostent changed their username & maybe profile image.
 They no longer appear in the header, and might be causing errors in later searches because of the problems caused.
 For example: The "shared by" & "owned by" label in the header is getting switched.
 This all might be because we don't have a process for updating user info if it changes after that unique user was originally imported into the db.
 This may not be the case, because wouldn't the old username & pic load?**